Alan-Lomax/Led3/README.md

 # Led3
 Evolution of the Led class with multiple modes of operation. (normal, blink, random, flicker, welding)

-    In normal mode (the default upon instantiation) this class defines the passed pin as an output and can be turned on or off.
+    In normal mode (the default upon instantiation) this class defines the passed pin as an output.
-    After creating your Led3 object variable you can change its mode by calling setMode( newMode ) where newmode is an enumeration from this list:
+    At this point the new object can only be turned on or off.
+However after creating your Led3 object variable you can change its mode by calling setMode(newMode) where newMode is an enumeration from this list:

     enum mode {
       Normal,